Hollow667/flaminglustbot/README.md

 ## features
 * **Bot talks back:** replies to users that reply to its tweets
 * **Creates and tweets images:** images are in memory only and not stored on drive
-* **Formats image text:** includes code that wraps, vertically centers, and resizes text being applied to an image
+* **Formats image text:** includes code that wraps, vertically centers, and resizes text being applied to background image
 * **Multi-threaded:** replies are handled separately from regular tweets

 ## running the bot